-The start up costs calculator is used to estimate the business start up costs and funding required to get your business off the ground.
+The start up costs calculator estimates the business start up costs and funding required to get your business off the ground.

 In addition, the start up costs calculator will produce an opening balance sheet based on the information entered for use in the Financial Projections Template.

-They can be separated into expenses, such as legal costs which are charged to the profit and loss account and form part of the opening reserves of the business, and assets, such as furniture, which are capitalized and form part of the opening balance sheet of the business.
+Startup costs are the costs which you incur before your business starts.
+Startup costs can be separated into expenses and assets.
+Firstly, expenses are items such as payroll and legal costs which are part of the income statement and therefore opening reserves of the business.
+In contrast, assets are items such as furniture and machinery which are capitalized and form part of the opening balance sheet of the business.

-The total start-up cost, expense and assets, must be matched by start up funding, in the form of supplier credit (accounts payable), other liabilities, debt such as bank loans, and capital from investors and from the owner of the business.
+The total start-up cost, expense and assets, must be matched by start up funding.
+The funding takes the form of supplier credit (accounts payable), other liabilities, debt such as bank loans, and capital from investors and from the owner of the business.

-Users use this business startup costs calculator at their own risk.
-We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
+Users use this business startup cost calculator spreadsheet at their own risk.
+We make no warranty or representation as to its accuracy.
+We are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of an startup cost template that you might use as part of a business plan.
 It is purely illustrative.
 This is not intended to reflect general standards or targets for any particular company or sector.
-If you do spot a mistake in the ecommerce startup costs calculator, please let us know and we will try to fix it.
+If you do spot a mistake in the start up costs Excel template, please let us know and we will try to fix it.

 About the Author